(509) 697-5511 Fax: (509) 225-2707 0

 Dr. Pommer treasures the relationships he has developed with his patients.
 His core values as a physician are treating the whole person, preventive medicine, and continuity of care.

 Dr. Pommer is married with three children.
 He enjoys spending time with his family, playing the piano and helping out with church activities.
-He also contributes a column, "Second Opinion" to Playdate magazine on a variety of health topics that appeal to parents.

 Ms. Stocker attended high school in Lewiston, Idaho and went on to receive her Bachelor of Science in Nursing at University of Wisconsin in Madison.
 She completed her Master of Science in nursing, and her family nurse practitioner degree at the University of Utah in Salt Lake City in 1990.
 She started at Selah Family Medicine in 1991, and has been practicing there ever since.
 Special interests in medicine include travel medicine and women's health care.

 Ms. Stocker is a member of ARNP's United of Washington State and has participated in medical missions in El Salvador, Guatemala, Honduras, Kenya, Tanzania and Peru.
 One of her main volunteer passions is a local program called "Feeding Five Thousand" of which she serves as a co-chair.
 Several churches and community groups come together to package meals of rice, lentils, spices, dehydrated vegetables & chicken.
 These meals are sent with an organization called Children of the Nations & are sent to Uganda, Sierra Leone, Malawi or the Dominican Republic.
 Earlier this year, the organization sent 61,000 meals to the Dominican Republic.

 Her other interests include travel, hiking, photography, and quilting.